worldbank/geometatool/README.md

 ```

 ### Metadata conversion
 Dealing with different metadata standards across geospatial projects can be cumbersome.
 GeoMetaTool offers a solution by enabling the conversion of metadata between different schemas.
-This is achieved through a conversion table between ISO 19115-3/19110 and another predefined schema.
+This is achieved through a conversion table between ISO 19115-3 and other predefined schemas.
 This feature promotes interoperability and consistency across diverse geospatial data sources.

 The package is currently under development to support the following geospatial metadata